Kappa-Mu/kappa-mu/README.md

-- 👋 Hi, I’m @krishanu-tito
+- 👋 Hi, I’m @krishanu-tito, and Engineering Manager working for an MNC.
+I am from India.
 - 👀 I’m interested in Azure, Microservices, C#, .NET and cloud-native architecture
 - 🌱 I’m currently honing my skilss on Microservices
 - 💞️ I’m looking to collaborate on any .NET, Azure and Microservices based app development